MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication .md

 ## Task 1: Create an Azure Application for authentication to Business Central

-These few steps will create an Azure Application, needed for authentication for API calls against Business Central
+These few steps will create an Azure Application, needed for authentication for API calls against Business Central.

-Navigate to https://portal.azure.com > Azure Active Directory > App registrations

-New Registration

-Name = (Some unique name)

-Account type = Choose organizational accounts only.
-Single tenant or multitenant.

-Redirect URI = (Leave blank)

-Create a symmetric key for the application

-Certificates & secrets

-+ New client secret

-Provide a description and an expiration date

-Under API Permissions add permission.

-Click add permission

-Find Business Central and select application permission

-Add the Automation.ReadWrite.All permission

 1. Sign in to the [Azure portal](https://portal.azure.com).